HalfSquare/MonteCarloSimulation/.gitlab/wiki_templates/retro_template.md

 - Success 2
 - Success 3

+**Question 6:** Successes:
+What difficulties did you encounter during this sprint?

+Record the difficulties on the timeline of elsewhere on the sheet.
+List of difficulties:
+- NASA callled us because they wanted our Rocket program
+- Success 2
+- Success 3

 ## Discussion Items
 <!-- The first line is an example of how it should be filled out.
 Please delete. -->
 These are the things that we have discussed in the meeting today.